katjad/javascript101-handbook/best_practices.md

 A note pad and pen are the best tools for planning your solution and will save you a lot of time and headaches.

+> First, solve the problem.
+Then, write the code.

+        — John Johnson

 [Read more
 ](https://data-sorcery.org/2010/12/29/hammock-driven-dev/)